ambrop72/aprinter/README.md

 The TCP console will be available on port 23.
 You tell Pronterface to connect to this TCP interface by entering `<ip_address>:23` into the Port box.
 By default, two concurrent connections are permitted.

+### Axes

+The standard gcodes for axis motion are implemented:
+- `G0`, `G1`: Linear move.
+Parameter F is the speed limit in mm/min, parameter T is the speed limit as nominal time (see Maximum speed section).
+  Axis coordinates are given by parameters (e.g. X10 Y20), and lasers can also be controlled (see Lasers section).
+  An optional R parameter specifies which coordinates are to be treated as relative.
+If R is given, the axes which are included in R will be relative, others will be absolute.
+For example, a plain `R` will use absolute coordinates for all axes, while `RXY` will use relative coordinates for X and Y, and absolute coordinates for other axes.
+This overrides but does not affect the absolute/relative state controlled by e.g. G90, G91.
+- `G4`: Dwell.
+The time is specified by parameter P (milliseconds) or S (seconds).
+A dwell can include laser action (see Lasers section).
+- `G28`: Home axes.
+Specific axes may be specified to only home those.
+Without any (recognized) axis specified, all homable axes are homed, except virtual axes that are configured to not home by default.
+- `G90`: Put all axes to absolute mode.
+- `G91`: Put all axes to relative mode.
+- `G92`: Assume specific axis positions.
+Note that this works with virtual axes too, by assuming corresponding positions of physical axes.

 ### Heaters

 Each heater is identified with a one-character name and a number.
 In the configuration editor, the number may be omitted, in which case it is assumed to be zero.
 On the other hand, the firmware will assume the number 0 if a heater is specified in a heater-related command with just a letter.
 Typical heater names are B (bed), T/T0 (first extruder) and T1 (second extruder).